All Episodes

 I love this stuff.

-Eco conscious drivers in Georgia are finding out that the grass isn't necessarily greener on their side of the fence.
+Eco-conscious drivers in Georgia are finding out that the grass isn't necessarily greener on their side of the fence.

 2000 is the first year drivers of the 2004 Prius are required to get their cars tested for emissions.

-Now you'd think that the Prius, the hybrid, would have no problems breezing through the exam, but as CNN reported, no matter how many times Georgia drivers try to test one, they all fail.
+But as CNN reported, no matter how many times Georgia drivers try to test one, they all fail.

-It's it's it's actually not that they fail.
+It's actually not that they fail.

 It's more like the Prius refuses to take the test.

-When the Prius is set to idle at 2500 RPM on the tester, it does what it's supposed to do.
+When the Prius is set to idle at 2,500 RPM on the tester, it does what it's supposed to do.

 It shuts off the engine to save fuel.

-Uh Georgia's pre-hybrid equipment issues a failing grade because of an incomplete test.
+Georgia's pre-hybrid equipment issues a failing grade because of an incomplete test.

-So uh, you know, we got people like Lori David and Sheryl Crow and all these other people that uh, you know, they post their writings at the Huffing and Puffington Post, and they're out there trying to sell everybody on the virtue of the Prius that the Prius is so smart it can't even allow it, it won't even allow itself to be tested.
+So, you know, we got people like Laurie David and Cheryl Crowe and all these other people that, you know, they post their writings at the Huffing and Puffington Post, and they're out there trying to sell everybody on the virtue of the Prius.

 So it's failing emissions test.

-Uh this a story from April 14th.
+This is a story from April 14th.

 More than two dozen demonstrators braved cold, wet weather Saturday in Reno to attend a rally designed to draw attention to global warming.